sandwichfarm/myrelay.page/README.md

 ```

 ### notes
-You can test relays on localhost by appending `?url=relay.snort.social` for instance.
+You can test relays on localhost by appending `?url=wss://relay.snort.social` for instance.

 Image is not yet on a registry.